Table of Contents

 Does Your Microbiome Control Your Appetite?

-Your microbiome may also play a role in appetite; thus, taking probiotics for weight loss may just help you control your food intake.
+Your microbiome may affect your appetite.
+Taking probiotics for weight loss might help you control how much you eat.
 There are many factors involved in appetite control, but two of the main hormones are leptin and ghrelin.
-Ghrelin is the hormone that the stomach produces to make you hungry, and it also plays a role in your energy homeostasis and metabolism.

-Ideally, you will have higher levels of ghrelin between meals and during periods of fasting, and it will start to decrease once you begin eating.
+You should have higher levels of ghrelin between meals and when you are fasting.
+It will start to decrease when you begin eating.
 Long-term fasting impacts your gut hormones in a different way, which is outside the scope of this blog.

 Leptin

-In mice, when there is a mutation in the gene for leptin, it leads to obesity, although this mutation is uncommon in humans.
+In mice, a mutation in the leptin gene causes obesity.
+However, this mutation is rare in humans.
 However, it does demonstrate that there may be more to uncover the relationship between leptin and obesity.

 Peptide YY